conwetlab/ckanext-storepublisher/README.md

 Requirements
 ------------

-* A CKAN instance able to connect with the Fi-Ware Store via HTTP(s)
+* A CKAN instance able to connect to the Fi-Ware Store via HTTP(s)
 * Fi-Ware Store v0.4 or higher